-This course presents an overview of knowledge and skills related to providing appropriate curriculum and environments for young children from birth to age 6.
+This course presents an overview of knowledge and skills related to providing appropriate curriculum and environments foryoung children.
 Students examine teacher's role in supporting development and fostering the joy of learning for all young children using observation and assessment strategies emphasizing the essential role of play.
 An overview of content areas will include, but not be limited to: Language and literacy, social and emotional learning, sensory learning, art and creativity, math and science.